dymodi/dymodi.github.io/Blog/MLfolds/kernel-methods/Kernel-Methods.md

 where $f_\eta$ is a combination function.

 According to Mehmet, the reasoning (of MKL) is similar to combining different classifiers: Instead of choosing a single kernel function and putting all our eggs in the same basket, it is better to have a set and let an algorithm do the picking or combination.
-This shows simiarities as ensemble methods (boosting and bagging).
+This shows similarities to ensemble methods (boosting and bagging).

 ## Ref.